Sorry, you need to enable JavaScript to visit this website.

 Working in partnership to improve health and wellbeing in urban settings

 Cities are where the battle for health will be won or lost!
-Join us for a rich discussion that will see if and how governments, city authorities, the UN system, the private sector & civil society are fulfilling their responsibilities.
+Join us for a rich discussion to see if and how governments, city authorities, the UN system, the private sector & civil society are fulfilling their responsibilities.

 Nick Banatvala